Skip to contents

 1 A06 Group_2 MITO 1.304765 323.7962 46.84232 482.1940

 The data requires the following columns: Measurement, Well, Group, Time, OCR, ECAR, PER.
-The Group column needs to be in the format biological_group<space>Assay_type as shown above.
-Upon reading with read_data, the Group column is split into two group and assay columns on the space.
+The Group column needs to be in the format biological_group<delimiter>Assay_type (with <space> as the default delimiter) as shown above.
+Upon reading with read_data, the Group column is split into two at the delimiter character and used to populate the group and assay columns.
 This output format can be set in the Seahorse machine before starting the experiment.
-If you already have the data, this column will have to be converted to this format to work with ceas.
+The user can choose to either

 seahorse_rates <- read_data(rep_list)